1979 Atlantic hurricane season: Other systems

 Tropical Depression Eight formed in the Bay of Campeche on August 25.
 Moving generally northwest, the depression moved into Mexico just south of the international border with the United States late on August 27.
 Early on the following day, it dissipated inland.
 In Brownsville, Texas, rainfall accumulations totaled to 2.83 in on August 27, which was a record amount of precipitation for that date.
 The last tropical depression in August developed offshore of The Carolinas on August 29.
 The system quickly moved east-northeast between the East coast North America and Bermuda over the next couple days.
 The depression became a frontal wave southeast of Newfoundland on September 1, and dissipated soon afterward.
 Early in September, a tropical depression formed northeast of Cape Verde on September 1.
 The depression moved west-northwest before recurving sharply while located near the 40th meridian west on September 4.
 Steadily weakening thereafter over cool waters, the depression dissipated southeast of the Azores on September 6.
-A tropical depression formed near Cape Verde on September 16 and initially movied northwestward.
+A tropical depression formed near Cape Verde on September 16 and initially moved northwestward.
 Once it passed the 50th meridian west, the system turned northward and passed between Bermuda and the Azores.
 Turning northeast on September 20, the system became an extratropical cyclone, passing northwest of the Azores before dissipating on September 21.
 A tropical depression formed in the tropical north Atlantic east of the Lesser Antilles on September 21.
 The system moved northwest over the next few days, staying well east of the Leeward Islands, before dissipating on September 24.